“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

 RFLP: Restriction fragment length polymorphism

-Restriction digestion is performed by restriction endonuclease enzymes.
+Restriction digestion is performed by endonuclease enzymes.
 It cuts DNA at its specific restriction site.
 Millions of restriction sites are present for individual RE in the human genome.

 The length of different fragments is identified using blotting, which is now replaced by sequencing.
 RFLP is applicable in disease identification, genetic mapping, heterozygous detection and carrier identification.